hibridon/hibridon/README.md

 graffy@graffy-ws2:/tmp/hibridon.build$ rm -R ./* ; script -q /dev/null --command  "cmake -DCMAKE_BUILD_TYPE=Debug /home/graffy/work/hibridon" && script -q /dev/null --command "make 2>&1" | tee "/home/graffy/work/hibridon/refactor_notes/make_$(date).stdout" && ctest
 ```

+## For code contributors

+### Code coverage

+Code coverage option `ENABLE_CODE_COVERAGE` allows the delvelopers to identify the portions of hibridon source code that are not yet covered by the tests.

+To activate code coverage, add `-DENABLE_CODE_COVERAGE=ON` to the cmake command.
+This option will generate code coverage info files when running tests.

+Then, `make html_coverages`, will convert these coverage files into html reports:
+- `<hibridon_build_dir>/coverage/<test_id>/index.html`: a report that shows the code covered by the test `<test_id>`
+- `<hibridon_build_dir>/coverage/total/index.html`: a report that shows the code covered by all tests

+### Performance profiling

+To activate profiling, add `-DENABLE_PROFILING=ON` to the cmake command.
+This will build and run hibridon with profiling option.
+When run, each test will additionnaly create a `call_graph.pdf` file which shows where time was spent during the test.